-I would like to share some empowering and validating passages from the book “Miss America By Day” written by Marilyn Van Derbur who was incested from age 5-18 by her father.
+I would like to share some passages from the book “Miss America By Day” written by Marilyn Van Derbur who was incested from age 5-18 by her father.
 Marilyn courageously did the work of healing and is now living in peace and in joy.
 She is an example of one who has moved past the victim-stage of sexual abuse.
 And she implies here that trying to get others to forgive prematurely can hinder the sacred process of healing.

 “What was most disconcerting to me was how many survivors were coming up to me to tell me that their therapist or religious leader had repeatedly told them that they had to forgive.
 That, in essence, they were “bad people,” and that healing would not be possible unless they forgave.

 I was very disturbed by what this demand was doing to survivors already consumed by their unworthiness.
 It didn’t seem to matter what the circumstances were.
 Whether or not the survivor wanted to forgive or whether or not the perpetrator had taken responsibility.
 We cannot command someone to feel love, hate, respect or forgiveness.
 These are emotions that come to us over time and through a process.